jacekturek/fuzyecon/budget.md

 > ❗ the 'shopping cart' VectorX

-> ❗the prices of each unit in VectorX = VectorP
+> ❗the prices of each unit in VectorX namely VectorP

-The scalar mult.
+The scalar multiplication:

 > VectorX ⊕ VecorP <= I

+where

 > I - budget limit

-The set of 'shopping carts' likeall Vectors for which the <= conditon is true is not a fuzzy set of cours but the set is important in math. economics and called
+The set of 'shopping carts' like all Vectors for which the <= conditon is true is not a fuzzy set of cours but the set is important in math. economics and called

 > budget